 - 6 red chard leaves thick stems removed, thinly sliced

 - 3/4 pound flounder the smallest, thinnest fillets you an find

-- In a medium saucepan, bring 1 1/2 cups coconut milk to a boil.
+- In a medium saucepan, bring 1 1/2 cups coconut milk to a boil over medium-high heat, being careful that it doesn’t boil over the pot.
 Stir in the rice and 1 tablespoon olive oil.
 Cover, and cook for 20 minutes.
 Remove from the heat and rest 10 minutes.
 Fluff with a fork and set aside.

 - In a large cast iron or non-stick skillet, heat 1 tablespoon of olive oil over medium-high heat.
 Saute the shallot until soft, about 3 minutes.
 Add the garlic and cook another minute until fragrant.
 Stir in the bok choy, chard, and tatsoi.
 Saute until beginning to wilt, about 2 minutes.
 Add the lemon juice, coconut milk, and soy sauce.
 Simmer until the chard stems are tender and the liquid is reduced by half, about 4 minutes more.
 Taste for seasoning and add more salt as necessary.
 Transfer to a bowl.

 - Rinse out the skillet and wipe clean.
 Coat the pan with a thin layer of olive oil and set it over a high flame.

 - Add the millet flour to a large plate.
 Dredge the fish fillets with the flour until well-coated, shaking off any excess.
 Fry the fish in batches until golden brown and crispy, about 2 minutes per side.
 Remove to a plate lined with paper towels and repeat with the remaining fish.
 Season with salt and pepper.

 - To serve, divide the rice between two plates.
 Top with the greens and crispy fish.
 Serve alongside aioli, if that’s your bag.